Creating accessible video and audio content

 Video captions provide a text equivalent to the spoken audio in real-time during videos, making them accessible to individuals with hearing disabilities.
 Captions can also help English language learners better understand your content and can be used by students as a learning tool for jargon and subject specific terminology in academic video content.

 Per our accessibility guidelines, captions are required for all instructional video content.
 Broadly, captioning videos can be done by the creator or by an external captioning service.
-Teaching & Learning Technologies’ Instructional Design Team (IDT) provides captioning services for instructional video content.
+The Office of Digital Learnings’ Instructional Design and Educational Technology group provides captioning services for instructional video content.
 For more about the captioning options available to faculty, see our captioning resources page.

 If you are adding text or graphics to your video, ensure that the color contrast for text meets minimum standards.
 To check contrast, use the Color Contrast Analyzer software (for images) or the WebAIM contrast checker web page (for hexadecimal color codes).